sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, we're destructuring an empty object and setting default values for `a` and `b`.
 If `a` or `b` is not present in the object being destructured, their default values will be used instead.

-### 163. What is nested object destructuring ?
+### Question 163.
+What is nested object destructuring ?

 Nested object destructuring in JavaScript is a way to extract multiple nested properties from an object and assign them to variables using a concise syntax.
 It allows you to access deeply nested properties of an object without having to write long chains of property accesses.
 This can make your code more readable and easier to maintain.
 Nested object destructuring can be done using the curly brace notation with the same structure as the object being destructured, including any nested objects or arrays.

-### 164. How to destructruing object when passing into a function ?
+### Question 164.
+How to destructruing object when passing into a function ?

 To destructure an object when passing it into a function in JavaScript, you can use the destructuring syntax in the function parameter itself.
 Here's an example: